canonical/kafka-operator/docs/explanation/cryptography.md

 The current [Canonical Identity Platform OAuth guide](how-to-enable-oauth) covers VM deployment only.

-When using SCRAM, usernames and passwords are stored in the KRaft controller metadata logs, in plain text in configuration files on the broker and controller units, and in Juju secrets.
+When using SCRAM, the credentials are stored in three places: SCRAM **verifier material** (salt, iteration count, and derived keys — not the plaintext password) is stored in the KRaft controller metadata logs; the plaintext username and password appear in configuration files on the broker and controller units; and the credentials are also held in Juju secrets.
 When using mTLS, client certificates provided to the Apache Kafka cluster via Juju secrets by related charms are stored in password-protected JKS truststores.